On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Concluding remarks

 \section{Concluding remarks}

-In a combinatorial framework, the topological methods stand out for their robust ability to uncover locally governed features that are pivotal for reconstructing the global structure.
-The methods and results presented in this paper highlight the effectiveness of topological and geometric approaches towards characterizing planar-Rips complexes by capturing the local constraints.
-In particular, the concept of obstructions to planar-Rips complexes has been introduced, a tool that can aid in recognizing forbidden planar-Rips structures.
+The methods and results presented in this paper highlight the effectiveness of topological and geometric approaches towards characterizing planar-Rips complexes.
+We have successfully obtained a complete classification of planar-Rips complexes that have pseudomanifold and weak-pseudomanifold structure, demonstrating that they are isomorphic to iterated wedge of crosspolytopal spheres.
+Furthermore, we characterized the two-dimensional pure and closed simplicial complexes, identifying the octahedron as the only minimal 2-cycle.
+Perhaps, these structures have homotopy type of wedge sum of spheres.

+From an application standpoint, we have explored the isomorphism between the category of planar-Rips complexes and unit disk graphs, providing a characterization of a large class of disk graphs with uniform clique structure.
+In particular, the concept of obstructions in planar-Rips complexes has been introduced, a tool that offers a new framework for recognizing and classifying these structures.
 Notably, this concept has a natural generalization to Vietoris-Rips complexes inside any metric space.
-It is also worth noting that the challenge of determining the obstructions to planar-Rips complexes can be reformulated into the following problem: \begin{prob}
+Following are some of the problems that remain open: \begin{enumerate}[label=(\roman*)] \item While our findings support Adamaszek’s conjecture \cite{planar2} that the planar-Rips complexes are homotopy equivalent to wedge of spheres, the problem still remains unsolved. \item The minimal 2-cycle isomorphism to the boundary of the 2-crosspolytope invites further exploration in higher dimensions.
+Perhaps, this can be the final piece to proving the above conjecture. \end{enumerate} It is also worth noting that the challenge of determining the obstructions of planar-Rips complexes can be reformulated into the following problem: \begin{prob}

-Given a flag complex $K$ that does not admit a planar-Rips structure, devise methodologies to determine the induced subcomplex(es) of $K$ that are obstructions to planar-Rips complex. \end{prob} Developing algorithms for recognizing forbidden planar-Rips complexes presents another significant avenue for research.
+Given a flag complex $K$ that does not admit a planar-Rips structure, devise methodologies to determine the induced subcomplex(es) of $K$ that are obstructions of planar-Rips complex. \end{prob}

+Developing algorithms for recognizing forbidden planar-Rips complexes presents another significant avenue for research.
 It would be interesting to know how far this approach can be developed.
-Moreover, our work progresses towards proving the conjecture \cite{planar2} that every planar-Rips complex is homotopy equivalent to a wedge of spheres.